 The Friends of The Archer Center Trust helps educate the next generation of leaders from Texas by providing vital financial support to the Center and its students.
 Trustees will commit to contribute or raise a minimum of $500 annually and have direct input as to how their donations are used.
 Each year, the Trust will be presented several initiatives developed by Archer Center staff and the Archer Fellow Alumni Association (AFAA) and will vote on which initiative(s) to fund.
 The Friends of The Archer Center Trust is an important building block toward sustainable fundraising in support of current and future Archer Fellows and is a unique way for supporters and alumni of The Archer Center to have a significant impact on the Center's future.
+Ten percent of the total amount raised from annual donations is added to the permanent Archer Center Trust Endowment to provide long-term sustainability of the Trust and important future initiatives.

 Members of the 2015-16 Trust